 Valuing the past, Ensuring its Future

 The Historic Preservation field recognizes enduring values and meanings embodied in the relationships between people and places, heritage and culture, local stories and national narratives.
 Our program prepares you to work effectively to secure valued places for the future and lead and support diverse communities and various peoples for whom architectural design, sense of place, historical events, and cultural practice have come to matter and to plan for long-term stewardship.

 Whether you're interested in buildings or landscapes, deep rural places or the hearts of cities, the broad-based educational objectives of our program will prepare you to work for the sustainable longevity of the places that you care about.

-Specifically designed for working professionals, our program's limited-residency format allows you to work and live anywhere while completing your degree.
+Specifically designed for working professionals, our program's low-residency format allows you to work and live anywhere while completing your degree.
 Courses are conducted online during fall, spring, and summer semesters, with a 10-day on-campus residency in July.